bzminer/bzminer/README.md

     "no_color": false, // disable all color output

     "verbosity": 2, // log level (0 = errors only, 1 = warnings, 2 = info (default), 3 = debug, 4 = network, 5 = trace (not available in release)

+    "log_file_verbosity": 2, // same as "verbosity" but for the log file

     "update_frequency_ms": 15000, // how often to log info (in milliseconds). set to 0 to disable